anyaanyab/aws-cloud-architecture/README.md

 ## Requirements

 In order to implement this cloud architecture, following requirements have to be considered:
-- Terraform is installed on the computer (for example, using homebrew);
+- Terraform is installed on the computer (for example, using Homebrew);
 - AWS account is set up; access key and secret key have been retrieved;
 - Terraform extensions can be downloaded in the IDE (for example, in VSCode).